75th Grey Cup: Game summary

-Trivia

-Gizmo Williams' 115 yard missed field goal return is the longest return in Grey Cup history.
+Media coverage

-After the CTV network ceased its relationship with the CFL the previous season, a new broadcast service was established this season in its place, called the Canadian Football Network, which was run by the league itself.
+After the CTV network ceased its relationship with the CFL the previous season, a new broadcast service was established this season in its place, called the Canadian Football Network (CFN), which was run by the league itself.
 For this and the next three Grey Cup games after this one, they broadcast the Grey Cup game, but unlike the previous practice in place from 1971 to 1986 when both CTV and CBC pooled their commentary teams to call the game, the CFN called the Grey Cup game in its entirety separate from the CBC.

+Paul Graham produced the television coverage for CFN.